chmarsaws/realtime-web-analytics-workshop/module-1/README.md

 </details>

-## 3. (Optional) Review the Kinesis Resources that were added to the CloudFormation stack
+## 2a.
+(Optional) Review the Kinesis Resources that were added to the CloudFormation stack

-### Note: There is no need to make any of these edits; you are simply reviewing them to see what changed.
+### Note: There is no need to make any of these edits; you are simply reviewing them to demonstrate how you would enable streaming a log file to Kinesis.

 1. The first thing that was added to the stack was an S3 analytics bucket resource, as well as a Kinesis Firehose Delivery Stream that will deliver events to it.